oliver-veal/robotics-coursework/docs/source/index.rst

 Welcome to DE3 Robotics Group 1 Coursework Documentation
 ========================================================

-We are the **BROBOTICISTS** and this is our journey.
+We are the **BROBOTICISTS**

-We have decided to create a Readthedocs page for our coursework submissions instead of a Google Drive document.
-This way this documentation can be used for teaching ROS at any point in the future, as well as integrated code blocks and interactive videos.
+We have decided to create a readthedocs page for our coursework submissions instead of a Google Drive or Word document.
+This way this documentation can be used for teaching ROS at any point in the future, as well as have integrated code blocks and interactive videos.
+For the purpose of archiving the document, we will be submitting in a PDF format.

 .. warning::

-    For an epic ROS gamer UI experience, please use the web_ version instead of the PDF.
+    For a more interactive experience, please use the web_ version instead of the PDF.
 Thanks!

 .. _web: https://robotics-coursework-de3.readthedocs.io/en/latest/#